Vivek-04022001/documentation/docs/deployment/caching/rulesets-and-caching-operations.md

 See [`plone.caching`](https://pypi.org/project/plone.caching) for details.

-`plone.app.caching` installs a special ruleset lookup adapter that is invoked for skin layer page templates and browser views not assigned a more specific rule set.
+`plone.app.caching` installs a special ruleset lookup adapter that's invoked for skin layer page templates and browser views not assigned a more specific rule set.
 This adapter allows you to declare a ruleset for the *default view* of a given content type by supplying a content type class or interface to the `<cache:ruleset />` directive.

 ```xml